seanmcdougall/ChuteSafetyIndicator/README.md

 # Chute Safety Indicator
 Plugin for Kerbal Space Program (KSP).
-Adds a visual indicator to each parachute's staging icon to let you know if it's safe to deploy or not.
+Changes the background color of each parachute's staging icon to let you know whether or not it's safe to deploy.

 Copyright 2015, Sean McDougall